hannesdatta/course-odcm/content/docs/project/projectideas.md

   - How does Twitch help creators earn money and build their fandom?
 -->

-# 2. Projects from previous editions
-To give you an idea of what a good project could look like, we published some of the projects from the previous course editions.
-Feel free to check these out and get inspired by them for your own team project!
-For inspiration on topics to use for your team project, head over to the [project ideas section](../projectideas)

-### Web scraping
-- Scraping reviews about KLM (airlines) - [Click here!](https://zenodo.org/record/5902839/files/Airline%20reviews.zip?download=1)
-- Scraping data about popular beers from the Untappd website - [Click here!](https://zenodo.org/record/5902839/files/Beer%20craft.zip?download=1)
-- Scraping user data from the Goodreads website - [Click here!](https://zenodo.org/record/5902839/files/Goodreads.zip?download=1)
-### APIs
-- Using the Reddit and WallStreetBets APIs to collect data that can be used to measure its impact on stock prices - [Click here!](https://zenodo.org/record/5902839/files/Reddit%20api.zip?download=1)

-In addition to these projects, other good examples from previous editions can be found on Zenodo by [clicking here!](https://zenodo.org/record/5902839#.YfAO02DTX0o)

 # 3. More examples and extra material